miica37/miica37.github.io/content/docs/shenya/_index.md

 {{% admonition warning "Old Documentation" false %}}
-The [Old Shenya documentation at readthedocs.org](https://unreal-shenya.readthedocs.io/en/latest/updates-log.html) is outdated and will soon be removed.
+The [Old Shenya documentation at readthedocs.org](https://unreal-shenya.readthedocs.io/en/latest/updates-log.html) is outdated and will eventually be removed.
 {{% /admonition %}}

 ---